 W.R.
 Grace, a large chemical plant in Milwaukee, gathered and utilized the contaminated vermiculite, even after knowing of the danger.
 Genoa Power Plant is also guilty of exposing its workers to asbestos in the past.
-Some other places in Wisconsin with public exposure include the Monroe Clinic in Madison, which was exposing employees to asbestos from 2008 to 2017.
+Some other places in Wisconsin with public exposure include the Monroe Clinic in Madison, which exposed employees to asbestos from 2008 to 2017.
 Grede Foundry in Berlin was also linked to asbestos exposure, but they closed the iron foundry down in 2015.

 Superfund Job Sites

-The environmental protection agency (EPA) has been working towards banning the use of asbestos for years.
+The Environmental Protection Agency (EPA) has been working towards banning the use of asbestos for years.
 To aid with enforcing regulations on the proper cleanup and disposal of asbestos, the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) was passed in 1986.

-Also known as Superfund, CERCLA was put in place so that organizations could be held responsible for cleaning up harmful and toxic substances from their contaminated sites promptly.
+Also known as Superfund, CERCLA was put in place so that organizations could be held responsible for promptly cleaning up harmful and toxic substances from their contaminated sites.
 If the single party or group responsible does not make any effort or come forward about cleaning up the mess, the EPA will assess the situation and take money from the Superfund to put it towards cleaning the site themselves.